 Family Action Steps

-While this resolution can be a lot of work, it has not only been vastly successful, it has been quite satisfying as well.
+While this resolution can be a lot of work, it has also not only been vastly successful but quite satisfying as well.

 The Joy in Familiarity